organisciak/dissertation/document/4_apriori_objective.md

+## Related Work

-## Research questions
+## Research Questions

 This chapter compares the effect of task design on the quality of crowdsourced objective data.
-Scoped to a reasonable parameterization of crowdsourcing as it is commonly practiced in information retrieval -- a typical encoding task performed by paid crowds, the following questions will be pursued:
+Scoped to a reasonable parameterization of crowdsourcing as it is commonly practiced in information science -- a typical encoding task performed by paid crowds, the following questions will be pursued:

- * __RQ1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?
+ * __RQ1__: Which approaches to collection interface design are worth pursuing as alternatives to the basic designs commonly employed in paid crowdsourcing?[^The _design space_ question.]

- * __RQ2__: Is there a significant difference in the quality, reliability, and consistency of crowd contributions for the same task collected through different collection interfaces?
+ * __RQ2__: Is there a significant difference in the quality, reliability, and consistency of crowd contributions for the same task collected through different collection interfaces? [^The primary _data quality_ question.]

- * __RQ3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task?
+ * __RQ3__: Is there a qualitative difference in contributor satisfaction across different interfaces for the same task? [^The secondary _satisfaction_ question.]

- * __RQ4__: Do the questions above generalize to different tasks, task types, and contexts (i.e. outside of paid platforms)?
+ * __RQ4__: Do the findings generalize to different tasks, task types, and contexts (i.e. outside of paid platforms)? [^The _generalizability_ question.]

 RQ1 is the question of design, on synthesizing prior work and brainstorming directions to explore.
 It is a partially subjective question, but one still worth pursuing with diligence.
 As research by @komarov_crowdsourcing_2013 found, the effects seen in traditional user studies are still present in online crowd markets.
 Their finding suggests that non-crowdsourcing research in human-computer interaction is informative for our purposes.
-This proposal chapter explores some possible design decisions and argues why they should be studied.
+This chapter explores some possible design decisions and argues why they should be studied.

 RQ2 and RQ3 are the primary questions being explored in this chapter of the proposed dissertation, on quality for computational use and on satisfaction.
 While this dissertation is explicitly pursuing the former question, collecting computationally useful contributions needs to be understood in the context of contributor satisfaction.